gardener/landscaper/docs/usage/Targets.md

 spec:
   config:
+    oidcConfig:
       audience:
         - <clientID of OpenIDConnect on the target cluster>
       caData: LS... # ca data of the target cluster
       server: <ApiServerUrl of the target cluster> # https://api.<clusterName>...
       serviceAccount:
         name: <name of Service Account>
         namespace: <namespace of Service Account> # might be different from the Target namespace
       expirationSeconds: <some integer> # optional, defaults to 86400 = 60 * 60 * 24
   type: landscaper.gardener.cloud/kubernetes-cluster
 ```